yammdd/crypto-bigdata-project/README.md

 Use this on `localhost:3636` and trigger DAG for the 1st run.

+This pipeline will:

+- Pull 2 years of historical data

+- Store them in HDFS

+- Train XGBoost models

+- Write predictions to MongoDB

 > 💡Tips:
 >
 > Press F5 once or twice (refresh `localhost:3636`) in case no username or password is shown upon using the aforementioned command.